 Despite these criticisms, the Yasuni-ITT initiative has seen success thus far, although it is still too early in the initiative's life to determine what its overall outcomes will be.
 To date, the fund has successfully reached its first deadline and goal of $100 million dollars by the end of 2011 (Walsh, 2011).
 It will be some time before a true evaluation of the effects of the initiative on economic development and diversification in Ecuador can be undertaken.
 However, it is apparent that the initiative has achieved a victory simply through its existence, as it highlights a shift from the capitalist focus on financial capital to a the holistic and sustainable approach of Sumak Kawsay, which recognizes and values the importance of natural, human, and social capital to a sustainable economy, even in the face of a potential financial loss (Finer & Martin, 2010).
 Though the success of the initiative would be a major boon to both Ecuador, and the environmental movement as a whole, the Yasuni-ITT Initiative is an innovative step away from a capitalist economic model, and towards an ecologically viable economy, whether or not it achieves its final objectives.
-However, as the meeting of the Yasuni-ITT Initiative 2011 deadline demonstrates, the program is making positive progress towards a successful outcome.
+However, as the meeting of the Yasuni-ITT Initiative 2011 deadline demonstrates, the program is making positive progress towards a successful outcome.ⱱ [This is a highly original paper, Deanna, and very inspiring.
+Also very well-researched and quite well-written.
+Perhaps you would be willing to come and talk to my 100s next semester when we do Latin America.]
+Mark: A

 References